-Foam fire extinguishers have undergone major transformation over the years.
+Foam fire extinguishers have undergone a major transformation over the years.
 They originally came with a thick and gloopy texture.
 The foams were rather smelly due to the use of high animal protein content.
 Conversely, modern Aqueous Film Forming Foam (AFFF) is more evolved and advanced.
 It provides a more effective solution when it comes to fire extinguishing.

 This type of extinguisher is typically indicated by a blue band above the instructions.
 It is designed to extinguish class A and B fires.
 Class A encompasses fires triggered or involving a number of materials, including rubber, different types of plastics, textiles, paper, and wood.
 On the other hand, class B covers flammable liquids.
 Foam extinguishers are available in different sizes to suit various applications and requirements.

 How Foam Fire Extinguishers Work

 A foam fire extinguisher puts out fires by covering the flames with a thick blanket of foam.
 In turn, this deprives the fire of air supply, thus undermining its capacity to release flammable vapours.
 When directed towards flammable liquids, the foam allows the liquid to drain from it before forming an aqueous film.
 This creates ideal conditions for the effective suppression of fuel vapour and the sealing of the liquid surface.

 Traces of water in the foam bolster the suppression by producing a cooling effect.
 However, these extinguishers are ineffective for dealing with fires involving deep fat fryers.

 Aqueous Film-Forming Foam (AFFF) leverages the fire suppression power of hydrocarbon- and fluoro-surfactant technologies to provide superior firefighting capability.
 The foam also uses multiple mechanisms designed to ensure burn-back resistance.
 It also boasts outstanding wetting properties and can be used with other chemical agents like the purple-K dry compound to provide improved fire suppression performance.

 Alcohol-resistant foams come with a polymer that provides a protective layer between the foam and the flame surface.
-This is aimed at counteracting foam breakdown, which is typically caused by the presence of alcohols in the blazing liquid.
+This is aimed at counteracting foam breakdown, which is typically caused by the presence of alcohol in the blazing liquid.
 Alcohol-resistant foams are more effective in extinguishing blazes with oxygenates.